nelioasousa/python-study/courses/100_days_of_code/hangman/README.md

+Self-documented script.
+Check [main.py](./main.py) for more details.

 # Description
 Hangman game.

+Users must populate the game with valid words/phrases.
+Phrases are considered valid if they consist of pure ASCII characters, don't contain numbers, and include only the `!?',.-` punctuations.
+The phrases are saved in the [bank.json](./bank.json) file (which must be in the same directory as the script).
+The game menu have two main options: "play" and "bank of phrases".
+The "bank of phrases" option includes a command interface to show, hide, add, and remove phrases from the JSON bank.

 Programming paradigm used: Functional Programming.

-# Planning
+# Planning pseudocode
-## Input
-User must populate the game with words.
-The words will be saved in a .txt file in the same directory as the script.
-The game menu will have two main options: "play" and "words".
-The "words" options will have a command interface to see, add and remove words from the .txt bank.

-## Pseudocode
+The "pseudocode" below does not represent the exact structure of the script.
+It was used as the basis of the source code but was changed as the project progressed to address difficulties and unforeseen problems.

 ```
 def exit_to_menu(func):
     def wrapper(*args, **kwargs):